|Email MartinDownload CV|

 - Criminal Defence.

-Martin has a specialist defence practice in extradition and has developed unique arguments relating to the Extradition Act 2003.
+Martin has a solely defence practice in extradition and has developed unique arguments relating to the Extradition Act 2003.
 He has appeared at all levels from the Magistrates’ Court up to and including the House of Lords.

 Mucelli v Albania, Moulai v Deputy Prosecutor of Creteil UKHL 2 acted as junior for Mr Moulai the judicial authority failed in their appeal to the House of Lords from the High Court in Moulai v Deputy Prosecutor of Creteil 1 W.L.R.
 2460 which successfully overturned established authority on the jurisdiction of the High Court to hear appeals where there has been a failure on the part of the appellant to serve the appeal notice in time.
 The House of Lords found that both serving and filing had to be within the required period (7 days) but that the statutory time limit for such filing and serving cannot be abridged by “rules of court” and therefore the deeming provisions of the Civil Procedure Rules have no effect.
 There has recently been a further relaxation in the harsh reality of strict filing rules by the Supreme Court in the case of Pomiechewski.